 • Both forms, the Application for Student Transportation Reimbursement and the Student Transportation Reimbursement Report, are retained in the district office.

-• The information submitted by the family on the Student Transportation Reimbursement Report is summarized and is used to complete the Monthly Transportation Reimbursement Request (ED-01765-28).
-Form ED-01765-28 is the only form submitted to the Division of School Finance/Transportation Unit.
+• The information submitted by the family on the Student Transportation Reimbursement Report is summarized and is used to complete the Monthly Transportation Reimbursement Request (ED-01765-29).
+Form ED-01765-29 is the only form submitted to the Division of School Finance/Transportation Unit.
 The state will reimburse the district for the payments made to the parent.

 • This program is only available for 10th-, 11th- and 12th-grade students attending a postsecondary institution under the Postsecondary Enrollment Options Act, Minnesota Statutes, section 124D.09.

-• The 2012 Legislature amended Minnesota Statutes 124D.09, postsecondary enrollment options act to include 10th-grade public school students who have attained a passing score on the reading section of the Minnesota Comprehensive Assessments and meet course perquisites to take a career or technical education course as a PSEO student.
+• Minnesota Statutes 124D.09, postsecondary enrollment options act includes 10th-grade public school students who have attained a passing score on the reading section of the Minnesota Comprehensive Assessments and meet course perquisites to take a career or technical education course as a PSEO student.

 • Additional information and instructions appear on the reverse side of each form.